-- Sacubitril/valsartan is usually administered in place of an ACE-I or other ARB; although, the role for the management of HF is not as well established as ACE-Is or other ARBs.
-Based on study data, there is minimal evidence of benefits and harms in the following populations: very elderly patients, African Americans, NYHA Class I or IV, patients with low BP or co-morbid HTN refractory to treatment, and patients with HFpEF.
-Further studies are warranted in these groups. - This review includes the ARBs, the ARB combination products, and the only approved ARNI (sacubitril/valsartan).
+the following populations: very elderly patients, African Americans, NYHA Class I or IV, patients with low BP or comorbid HTN refractory to treatment, and patients with HFpEF.
+Further studies are warranted in these groups.

+- This review includes the ARBs, the ARB combination products, and the only approved ARNI (sacubitril/valsartan).
 ARBs work primarily through reduction of systemic vascular resistance as a result of selective antagonism of angiotensin II at the angiotensin II AT1 receptor.
 Angiotensin II is the primary vasoactive hormone. - The ARBs are Food and Drug Administration (FDA)-approved to treat HTN.
-Some ARBs have additional indications for HF, diabetic nephropathy, or CV risk reduction in certain high-risk populations. - The ARB combinations are products that combine an ARB with a diuretic (ie, chlorthalidone, hydrochlorothiazide [HCTZ]), a beta blocker (ie, nebivolol), and/or a CCB (ie, amlodipine) in a fixed-dose formulation.
+Some ARBs have additional indications for HF, diabetic nephropathy, or CV risk reduction in certain high-risk populations. - The ARB combinations are products that combine an ARB with a diuretic (ie, chlorthalidone, hydrochlorothiazide [HCTZ]) and/or a CCB (ie, amlodipine) in a fixed-dose formulation.
 By combining agents from different classes, these combination products are meant to increase the effectiveness of antihypertensive therapy through complementary mechanisms of action while minimizing the potential for dose-related adverse effects.
 All ARB combination products are FDA-approved for the treatment of HTN.
-Losartan/HCTZ is also indicated to reduce the risk of stroke in patients with HTN and left ventricular (LV) hypertrophy. - Sacubitril/valsartan is indicated to reduce the risk of CV death and hospitalization for HF in patients with chronic HFrEF. - Medispan classes: Angiotensin II Receptor Antagonists; Antihypertensive Combinations ARB/CCB combinations, beta blocker/ARB combination, ARB/thiazide and thiazide-like combinations, and ARB/CCB/thiazide combinations; Cardiovascular Agents, ARNI - Angiotensin II receptor antagonist/neprilysin inhibitor combination
+Losartan/HCTZ is also indicated to reduce the risk of stroke in patients with HTN and left ventricular (LV) hypertrophy. - Sacubitril/valsartan is indicated to reduce the risk of CV death and hospitalization for HF in adults with chronic HF and for the treatment of symptomatic HF with systemic left ventricular systolic dysfunction in pediatric patients 1 year of age and older. - Medispan classes: Angiotensin II Receptor Antagonists; Antihypertensive Combinations ARB/CCB combinations, ARB/thiazide and thiazide-like combinations, and ARB/CCB/thiazide combinations; Cardiovascular Agents, ARNI - Angiotensin II receptor antagonist/neprilysin inhibitor combination